 Our most popular dog wash is the 2in1 Oatmeal Wash - a professionally formulated gentle shampoo and conditioner for all hair types.
 Especially for dogs with sensitive, dry or itchy skin.

 If your dog has not had much experience with being brushed, you may need to be patient and gentle.
 Keep the sessions short and offer lots of treats to create a positive experience.
-Our self cleaning slicker brush is a great brush to use for regular brushing.
+Our Self Cleaning Slicker Brush is great to use for regular brushing.
 The rounded bristles are designed to gently detangle and leave a smooth, glossy finish without irritating your dog's skin.
 It also has a charcoal infused head to help naturally prevent the growth of bacteria.

-For a more complete finish, use together with our 4in1 Detangler Spray to provide UV protection and reduce sun bleaching.
+For a more complete finish, use it together with our 4in1 Pamper & Detangler Spray to provide UV protection and reduce sun bleaching.
 Use during, after or between washes to deodorise or detangle.

 Reduce dog shedding with a trim